Click on the relevant service tab to filter the FAQ’s

 - Assists in injury prevention by addressing the underlying causes.

-Are the Clinical Pilates sessions run by Physiotherapists?
+Are the Clinical Exercise sessions run by Physiotherapists?

-Yes – all our Pilates sessions are run by Physiotherapists.
+Yes – all our Clinical Exercise sessions are run by Physiotherapists.

-Is Clinical Pilates claimable through private health insurance?
+Is Clinical Exercise claimable through private health insurance?

-Clinical Pilates is run by qualified physiotherapists and should be claimable under private health insurance extras cover.
+Clinical Exercise is run by qualified physiotherapists and is claimable under the majority of private health insurance extras cover.
 Different insurance companies have different requirements regarding payment of classes run by physiotherapists, you should contact your health fund to find out your eligibility and rebate.

-Do I need a one to one assessment before I join a Clinical Pilates class?
+Do I need a one to one assessment before I join a Clinical Exercise class?

 This depends on your current and past medical history.
-Everyone is required to complete our Clinical Pilates Enrolment form found on the Forms & Resources page.
+Everyone is required to complete our Clinical Exercise Enrolment form found on the Forms & Resources page.

 All clients with a current injury are required to do a one on one assessment prior to commencing.
 Depending on your past injury history you may be required to also have one.

 If you are unsure it is always safer and valuable to have the assessment prior to commencing.